-Caroli's disease is a rare congenital disorder characterized by multifocal, segmental dilatation of the large intrahepatic bile ducts.
+Caroli disease (CD) is a rare congenital liver disease characterized by non-obstructive cystic dilatations of the intra-hepatic and rarely extra-hepatic bile ducts.

 Cases of prenatal diagnosis based on ultrasonographic findings have been reported.

 Most cases of CD are sporadic.
 Syndromic cases (CS) share with congenital hepatic fibrosis and recessive polycystic kidney disease an autosomal recessive transmission.